 Colorado and Roe: What it means for CO | Supporters and opponents | Rallies across the state | Photos

-Updated at 9:46 a.m. on May 3, 2022 to reflect that the U.S. Supreme Court has confirmed the authenticity of the leaked opinion.
+This story was originally published on May 2, 2022 and updated at 9:46 a.m. on May 3 to reflect that the U.S. Supreme Court confirmed the authenticity of the leaked opinion.

 A leaked draft opinion published by Politico seems to show that the U.S. Supreme Court is poised to overturn the federal right to an abortion.
 It’s an eventuality Colorado’s Democratic lawmakers were anticipating, when they enacted a law earlier this year aimed at protecting legal access to an abortion in the state.